 2.11.2 Determination of Vitamin B2

 Each gram of 5 ml was extracted with 100 ml of 50 % hydrogen peroxide and allowed to stand for 30 minutes.
-Thereafter 2 ml of 40 % sodium sulphate was added to make up to the 50 ml mark.
+Thereafter, 2 ml of 40 % sodium sulphate was added to make up to the 50 ml mark.
 The absorbance at wavelength 510 nm was read in a spectrophotometer.

 Concentration (mg/g) = Absorbance x Dilution x Path LengthExtraction Coefficient